 I’ll be the first one to admit that I never stretched for training runs and I’m paying for it now.
 I would really only stretch a tiny bit before or after then would have to run.
-This is a huge part to staying healthy and will keep the PRs rolling in.
+This is a huge part of staying healthy and will keep the PRs rolling in.

 If short on time, hit those key muscle groups like quads, hamstrings, calves.
 Don’t forget to hydrate before, during, + after!

 Foam rolling before + after will help keep those muscles in line, especially those calves, hamstrings, and hip complex.
-Be on the look out for a future post
+Be on the lookout for a future post

 Never Wear Anything New on Race Day